Dashlw/gh-search-app/README.md

 A search app using Create React App.

-Steps to use app locally:
+Steps to run the app locally:
-- clone the app
+- clone the app and cd into it
 - run npm install to install dependencies
 - start app using npm start